ashufelt/LoserPoolWebsite/LoserPickPool/Loser Picks HTMX.md

 ## To Do

+- [ ] Add Emergency contact
 - [ ] Fix: "Username/PIN combo is not valid" displays twice when you press submit followed by view
 - [ ] Fix: "Could not register the new user..." does not go away without a full reset
 - [ ] Add "About" page.
-Rules, how to enter, about the dev
+More detailed rules, about the dev

 ## In Progress